GIScience/ohsome-r/README.md

 Thus, you can easily create a choropleth map from the query results.
 In addition, you can set the argument `return_value` to `density`.
-This will modify the endpoint path of the query so that ohsome return the number of breweries per area instead of the absolute value:
+This will modify the endpoint path of the query so that ohsome returns the number of breweries per area instead of the absolute value:

 ``` r